Exchange of Intervals and Intrinsic Ergodicity of the Negative Beta shift: Gaps on the negative beta-shift

 \begin{preu} When a measure $ \mu $ is ergodic, almost every point is generic (see Proposition (5.9) of \cite{MR0457675}).
 Thus, if $\mu(_0[u])$ and $ \mu(_0[t]) $ are not equal to zero and if $(x_n)_{n\in\Z}$ is generic for $ \mu $, there exist infinitely many words $ u $ and $ t $ in the sequence $ (x_n)_{n \geq 1 }$ and thus a word $ a $ in $ L $ such that $ u a t \in L $ (and a word $ b $ of $ L $ such that $ tbu \in L $). \end{preu}

-We deduce the following theorem. \begin{theo} Let $\beta<-1 $ and $ \mu $ be a measure with the maximal entropy on the negative $ \beta$-shift; $ \mu (_0[x])>0 $ whenever $ x $ can be decomposed into product of words of the positive recurrent prefix (or suffix) code of its support.
+We deduce the following theorem. \begin{theo} Let $\beta<-1 $ and $ \mu $ be a measure of maximal entropy on the negative $ \beta$-shift; $ \mu (_0[x])>0 $ whenever $ x $ can be decomposed into product of words of the positive recurrent prefix (or suffix) code of its support.
 Let $ t $ be an intransitive word of $ L_{\beta}$.
 Then $\mu(_0[t]) = 0$. \end{theo}